peadams21/peadams21.github.io/README.md

 A showcase of clients we've helped adopt AI technologies to streamline their operations and achieve better results.

 ### Educational Videos
-A collection of educational videos created during our work in China, aimed at spreading knowledge about AI and its applications.
+A collection of educational videos created during my work in China.
+The STEAM House videos are middle iterations of a final product and have unpolished audio.
+These videos serve as a portfolio.
+All rights to these videos are reserved by Kaishu Story in Beijing, China.

 ### AI-Powered Games
 Games developed using AI coding assistants and LLM-powered tools, demonstrating the capabilities and creativity that AI can bring to game development.